balakrish181/Galaxy_diffusion/README.md

 ## References

 - [Denoising Diffusion Pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch)
-- TODO: Complete all other references

 TODO List:
+  - Complete all other references
   - add requirements.txt
   - talk about the training, architecture and model parameters
   - Calculate FID and sFID